Tax Court Lawyers in Portage

 Federal tax court is the place to litigate all disputes arising out of tax law, if the relevant tax obligations has not already been paid.
 While other federal courts, such as the U.S. District Court or the Court of Federal Claims, can hear tax matters, they can only hear tax cases after the tax has been paid.

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Wisconsin (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
+Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Michigan (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good knowledge of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Portage, Wisconsin Tax Attorney?
+Do I Need a Portage, Michigan Tax Attorney?